 - Reduces the risk of kidney stones by 45%

 - Reduces the risk of developing colon cancer by 20%

 - Encourages weight loss and reduces the risk of developing diabetes

-There is no limit to healthful alternatives to “Biggest Loser” contests that will teach employees how to eat in the long-term rather than how to win a prize by adopting temporary and dangerous habits.
-Unless metabolic derangement, mood issues, lessened productivity, and ostracization sound like good ideas to you, let’s move past this whole “Biggest Loser” thing and come into 2018 with a fresh idea of what “wellness” really is.
+There are many healthful alternatives to “Biggest Loser” contests that teach employees how to eat in the long-term rather than how to win a prize by adopting temporary and dangerous habits.
+Unless metabolic derangement, mood issues, and lessened productivity sound like good ideas to you, let’s move past this whole “Biggest Loser” thing and embrace a fresh idea of what “wellness” really is.